Boy Scouts lift blanket ban on gay adult leaders, employees

 DALLAS (Reuters) - The Boy Scouts of America lifted its outright ban on openly gay adult leaders and employees on Monday, rolling back a policy that has deeply divided the membership of the 105-year-old Texas-based organization.

-Moreover, a number of major corporate sponsors, such as Lockheed Martin Corp.
-(LMT.N) and Intel Corp.
-(INTC.O), in recent years dropped their support for the Boy Scouts in protest of policies they considered discriminatory.

-Gates stressed the new policy enables religiously chartered Scouting units to “continue to use religious beliefs as a criterion for selecting adult leaders, including matters of sexuality.”
+The latest action, the Boy Scouts said in a statement posted online, “respects the rights of religious chartered organizations to choose adult volunteers whose beliefs are consistent with their own.”

-However, no adult applying for a job as a paid employee or as a volunteer outside a local unit will be turned away on the basis of sexual orientation, according to the resolution.
+However, no adult applying for a job as a paid employee or as a volunteer outside a local unit will be denied on the basis of sexual orientation, according to the resolution approved on Monday night.

+The resolution lifting the blanket ban on gay adult leaders was approved by 79 percent of the National Executive Board members voting and present, the Boy Scouts said.

+The organization’s executive committee had unanimously recommended adoption of the new policy on July 13, citing a “sea change in the law with respect to gay rights.”

-The Boy Scouts lifted its ban on gay youth in 2013.
-The selection of Gates as president last year was seen as an opportunity to revisit the policy on adult leaders since he helped end the “Don’t Ask, Don’t Tell” policy that barred openly gay people from serving in the U.S. military.
+The Irving, Texas-based, organization lifted its ban on gay youth in 2013, but had continued to prohibit the participation of openly gay adults.

+The selection of Gates as president of the organization last year was seen as an opportunity to revisit the policy since he helped end the “Don’t Ask, Don’t Tell” policy that barred openly gay people from serving in the U.S. military.

 The anticipated end of the Boy Scouts ban has been welcomed by gay rights advocates and criticized by conservatives.